ikalco/RubyMessagingServer/README.md

 Ruby Messaging Server With WebSockets
 ===================================

-About
+What It Is
 ------------
-- A messaging app that uses Ruby and WebSockets
+- A messaging app made with HTML and JavaScript
-- Also acts as an http server
+- A WebSocket and HTTP Server made with Ruby

 How To Use
 ------------